jussi777/Used-car-dealer-site/README.md

 ## To do
 - improve search section(search simultaneously by brand, year, mileage)
 - built rest of the pages from menu ("Jak to działa" and "Kontakt")

+## Bug / Feature Request
+If you find a bug (the website couldn't handle the query and / or gave undesired results), kindly open an issue here by including your search query and the expected result.

 ## Contact
 Created by Ryba aniaryb@gmail.com - feel free to contact me!